travis-ci/docs-travis-ci-com/user/languages/elixir.md

 ```
 {: data-file=".travis.yml"}

-### Specify which Elixir version to test with
+### Specify which Elixir version to build with

-You can specify Elixir version to test with by the `elixir` key.
+You can specify Elixir version to build with by the `elixir` key.

 For example,